 - Let cool slightly and chop into pieces (discarding the hard core) until you get 2 cups of pineapple.

-- Place the chopped, grilled pineapple in a blender.
-Add the water, ginger and sugar.
+- Place the chopped, grilled pineapple in a blender with the water, lime juice, ginger and sweetener.
 Blend until smooth.
 (Optionally, you can strain it through a fine mesh strainer, but I prefer it with the pulp.)

 - Serve in glasses over ice with a grilled pineapple wedge garnish!